Which of the following is an example of a contact force? | Study Prep in Pearson+

 1

-Understand the definition of a contact force: a force that occurs when two objects are physically touching each other.

-Review each option to determine if the force requires physical contact between objects.
+Identify each force given in the problem: Gravitational force, Electrostatic force, Friction, and Magnetic force.

+Recall that gravitational, electrostatic, and magnetic forces are examples of non-contact forces because they act over a distance without objects physically touching.

-Friction is a force that opposes motion and occurs when two surfaces are in direct contact, so it is a contact force.
+Recognize that friction is a force that arises when two surfaces are in direct contact and resist relative motion between them, making it a contact force.

-Magnetic force, electrostatic force, and gravitational force act over a distance without the need for physical contact, so they are non-contact forces.

-Therefore, friction is the correct example of a contact force because it involves direct physical interaction between surfaces.
+Conclude that among the options, friction is the example of a contact force because it requires physical contact between surfaces.

 Related Videos